Ophiase/kafka-mlops-agent-pipeline/infra/k8s/README.md

 # Create the Kubernetes cluster using kind
 make create-cluster

-# Build the Docker images
+# (Optional) rebuild & reload the dev images if you changed them
-make build-dashboard
+make build-images
-# Load the Docker images into the kind cluster
-make kind-load-dashboard
+make kind-load-images

-# Deploy the application to the Kubernetes cluster
+# Deploy every manifest (namespace + kafka + services)
 make deploy

-# Check logs
+# Check dashboard logs or expose it locally
 make logs
-# Port-forward for local access
 make port-forward
 ```

+If you update the other service images, rebuild them with the same tags that `docker-compose` uses (`infra-*-service:dev`) and run `kind load docker-image <tag> --name dev` before redeploying.